 Detoxification (detox) diets are more popular than ever.

-These diets claim to clean the blood and eliminate harmful toxins from the body.
+These diets claim to clean your blood and eliminate harmful toxins from your body.

-However, it is not entirely clear how they do this, what they're supposed to eliminate and if they actually work.
+However, it is not entirely clear how they do this, what specific compounds they're supposed to eliminate, and if they even work.

 This is a detailed review of detox diets and their health effects.

 Detox diets are generally short-term dietary interventions designed to eliminate toxins from your body.